David Lammy: Issues of race, prejudice and equality

+Writing in an article for The Spectator, Liddle disputed Lammy's claim that he was raised in a family reliant on tax credits, which were not introduced in the United Kingdom until Lammy was aged 31.

 Lammy recorded a Channel 4 documentary for Remembrance Sunday called The Unremembered: Britain's Forgotten War Heroes, which was broadcast on 10 November 2019.
 In it he reveals how Africans who died in their own continent serving Britain during WWI were denied the honour of an individual grave, despite the Commonwealth War Graves Commission's reputation for equality.
-The documentary was produced by Professor David Olusoga's production company; Olusoga described the failure to commemorate black and Asian service personnel as one of the "biggest scandals" he had ever come across.
+The documentary was produced by Professor David Olusoga's production company; Olusoga described the failure to commemorate black and Asian soldiers as one of the "biggest scandals" he had ever come across.

 The documentary inspired an investigation by the Commonwealth War Graves Commission.
 The subsequent report found that "pervasive racism" underpinned the failure to properly commemorate service personnel.
 The report stated that up to 54,000 casualties of "certain ethnic groups" did not receive the same remembrance treatment as white soldiers who had died and another 350,000 military personnel recruited from east Africa and Egypt were not commemorated by name or even at all.
 In April 2021, Prime Minister Boris Johnson offered an "unreserved apology" over the findings of the review.
 Secretary of State for Defence Ben Wallace apologised in the House of Commons, promising to make amends and take action.
 Lammy, who was critical to bringing the matter to light, called this a "watershed moment".

-Lammy considers himself English; he said: "I'm of African descent, African-Caribbean descent, but I am English."
-In March 2021, Lammy was a guest on LBC when he rejected a caller's assertion that the dual identity of African-Caribbean descent and English nationality are impossible.